edwardmfho/Domain-API-Data-Exporter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is a really simple tool to detect fake news solely using the news title.
+This is a really simple tool to extract data from domain.com.au